メインコンテンツまでスキップ

 Filtering

 Data Connector service offers advanced filtering capabilities that allow clients to selectively stream data.
-Clients can specify particular namespaces and Kafka topics they wish to stream from service telemetry or custom telemetry services.
+Clients can specify particular namespaces they wish to stream from service telemetry or custom telemetry services.
 This feature ensures that only the relevant data is transferred to the chosen data warehouses, optimizing storage and reducing unnecessary data transfer.

 Security